cohenjo/replicator/README.md

 go get -u github.com/cohenjo/replicator
 ```

+Schema should be there before you start the replicator - it does not replicat schema change events .
+you should have a unique ID named:
+MySQL: ID
+Mongo: _id

 ## Performance Status

 Current implemenatation is rather "local" in design - it reads from the source streams, transforms and writes to endpoints.